Ægishjálmur (occult symbol): 21st-century use

-According of Bauer and Pesch, just as "the Icelanders adopted the ancient tradition of kaballistic grimoires and partially attributed new meanings to it, [...] modern people again claim the right to re-interpret old symbols for themselves", and symbols labelled Ægishjálmur have become widespread in popular culture, found for example on tattoos, t-shirts and pendants, where they are often marketed as and understood to be "Viking" in origin.
+According of Bauer and Pesch, just as "the Icelanders adopted the ancient tradition of kaballistic grimoires and partially attributed new meanings to it, [...] modern people again claim the right to reinterpret old symbols for themselves", and symbols labelled Ægishjálmur have become widespread in popular culture, found for example on tattoos, t-shirts and pendants, where they are often marketed as and understood to be "Viking" in origin.

 In twenty-first-century culture, the Ægishjálmur symbol is often confused with another modern symbol known as Vegvísir, and designs exist that include features of both.
 In 2023, Bauer and Pesch found thatwhile Vegvísir, though widely used today, is rarely found in radical right-wing groups, Ægishjálmur enjoys a higher level of popularity there: the martial references attributed to this symbol today make it attractive for some predominantly male, combative groups. Ægishjálmur has not yet become an official and distinctive label, although similar designs, such as star-shaped figures with trident-like ends, are being used by right-wing extremists.Accordingly, the Ægishjálmur symbol influenced the logo of the neo-Nazi Swedish political party Svenskarnas parti, which existed from 2008 to 2015.